aws-quickstart/quickstart-fortinet-fortigate/README.md

 # quickstart-fortinet-fortigate

-## Fortinet FortiGate Auto Scaling Baseline on the AWS Cloud
+## Fortinet FortiGate Auto Scaling on the AWS Cloud

-This Quick Start deploys FortiGate Auto Scaling, a next-generation firewall (NGFW) from Fortinet, on the Amazon Web Services (AWS) Cloud in about 15 minutes.
+This Quick Start deploys FortiGate Auto Scaling, a next-generation firewall (NGFW) from Fortinet, on the Amazon Web Services (AWS) Cloud in about 10 minutes.

 FortiGate mid-range next-generation firewalls (NGFWs) provide high performance, multi-layered advanced security, and better visibility to help protect against cyber attacks while reducing complexity.
 FortiGate firewalls are purpose-built with security processors to enable a high level of threat protection and performance for Secure Sockets Layer (SSL)-encrypted traffic.